KaruroChori/enance-amamento/docs/faq.md

 > Regardless, rendering is slow.

 We are not leveraging the hardware-based rendering capabilities of modern GPUs.
-So yes, the ray-traced nature of the algorithms and its lack of hardware support makes the final implementation computationally expensive.
+So yes, the ray-traced nature of the algorithms and a general lack of hardware support makes the final implementation computationally expensive.
 This is actually fine.
 Just because rendering an SDF via ray-marching is slow, it does not mean we cannot generate more compute-friendly representations.
 Many operations are so cheap for SDF that they offset the complexity of any sampling needed to construct those alternative representations.